Cincinnati chili: Reception

 Cincinnati chili is the area's "best known regional food" and according to Woellert is, along with goetta and mock turtle soup, one of Cincinnati's "holy trinity" of local specialties.
 According to the Greater Cincinnati Convention and Visitors Bureau, Cincinnatians consume more than 2,000,000 lb of Cincinnati chili each year, topped by 850,000 lb of shredded cheddar cheese.
 Overall industry revenues were $250 million in 2014.

 Anthony Bourdain called it "the story of America on your plate".
 National food critics Jane and Michael Stern wrote, "As connoisseurs of blue-plate food, we consider Cincinnati chili one of America's quintessential meals" and "one of this nation's most distinctive regional plates of food".
-Fran Lebowitz said "The main thing I remember about Cincinnati was a fantastic dish that was spaghetti and chili."
+Writer and public speaker Fran Lebowitz said "The main thing I remember about Cincinnati was a fantastic dish that was spaghetti and chili."
 When asked to confirm that the famously curmudgeonly Fran Lebowitz liked Cincinnati chili, she answered, "Oh, yes.
 Why isn’t that catching on around the country?”

 Huffington Post named it one of "15 Beloved Regional Dishes".
 In 2000, Camp Washington Chili won a James Beard Foundation America's Classics Award.
 In 2013, Smithsonian named Camp Washington Chili as one of "20 Most Iconic Food Destinations in America".
 John McIntyre, writing in The Baltimore Sun, called it "the most perfect of fast foods", and opined that "if the Greeks who invented it nearly a century ago had called it something other than chili, the [chili] essentialists would be able to enjoy it."
 In 2015, Thrillist named it "the one food you must eat in Ohio".
 In 2022 the Washington Post called it "a regional favorite worthy of a national stage".

 Eater called it "America's most controversial plate of pasta".
 It is common for those unfamiliar with it and expecting chili con carne to "scorn it" as a poor example of chili.
 A 2013 piece published by the sports and culture website Deadspin went so far as to call it "horrifying diarrhea sludge".
 In 2021, during broadcast of a Cincinnati Reds–New York Mets game, Mets announcer Gary Cohen showed a video of the preparation of a five-way, advising, "try it once, and you'll never eat it again."
 The New York Times in 2017 described one chain's version of Cincinnati chili as "a gummy nest of thin noodles, which were covered by a watery chili, which was in turn covered by rubbery orange confetti that bore a passing resemblance to cheese".